Super at 65 — Managing Your Superannuation in Early Retirement

 Frequently Asked Questions

 Do I have to draw super at 65?
-No — you are not required to withdraw or start a pension at 65.
-Super can stay in accumulation indefinitely, though pension phase offers the tax advantage of 0% earnings tax.
+No. You are not required to withdraw or start a pension at 65.
+Super can remain in accumulation indefinitely.
+However, converting to pension phase removes the 15% earnings tax — so there is generally a tax advantage to making the switch when you no longer need to continue contributions.

 Can I still work while drawing super at 65?
-Yes — at 65, you can draw any amount from super and continue working.
-There is no restriction.
+Yes — at 65 you can draw any amount from super and continue working without restriction.
+The condition of release threshold that previously required retirement before 65 no longer applies.

 What happens to my super when I die?
-Your super passes to your nominated beneficiaries — either via a binding death benefit nomination (BDBN) or the fund trustee’s discretion.
-Super does not automatically form part of your estate unless you nominate your legal personal representative.
+Your super passes to nominated beneficiaries — either via a binding death benefit nomination or the fund trustee’s discretion if no valid nomination exists.
+Super does not automatically form part of your estate.
 See Death Benefits in Super.

-For more: Super by Age, Account-Based Pension Explained, Super and the Age Pension, Minimum Drawdown Rates.
+For more: Super by Age, Account-Based Pension Explained, Super and the Age Pension, Minimum Drawdown Rates, Make Your Super Last.
 For advice on managing super in retirement, speak with a licensed financial adviser via MoneySmart.